-One can prove that f(A) is continuous in A also in more general settings, e.g., A with real eigenvalues and f with enough continuous real derivatives.
+One can prove that f(A) is continuous in A also in more general settings, e.g., for a matrix A with real eigenvalues and f that has enough continuous real derivatives.
 The proof is more complicated.

 Sketch:

 Sensitivity of matrix functions